benpm-1/botc-bot-guide/guide.md

 To emulate going in a circle to lock in votes, you can say each players name so they stop voting.

-**Note:** There is a small delay between a player voting and it appearing in discord.
+**Note:** There is a small delay between a player voting and it appearing in Discord.
 If their vote changes just as you say their name, the vote was likely cast in time.

 If a player is executed by the town, use `/kill [player]` to mark them as Dead.
 If a player is resurrected by a Professor or other role, use `/resurrect [player]` to mark them as Alive.

 When the game is over, use `/winner [team]` (team is Good or Evil) to declare the winner.
-This will display a message in game-chat.
+This will display a message in #game-chat.
 A `Reveal Grimoire` button will appear that you can click to show all players the grimoire.

 ## Commands for all players
 Before the start of a gaime, ensure that all players understand the commands they can use.